kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

         *   VNI 4096 is set in the backend
         *   Port 4789 is set in the backend
 2. In the `cni-conf.json` section of your `kube-flannel.yml`, change the network name to "`vxlan0"`.
+{{< note >}}

-Note: The VNI must be set to 4096 and port 4789 for Flannel on Linux to interoperate with Flannel on Windows.
+The VNI must be set to 4096 and port 4789 for Flannel on Linux to interoperate with Flannel on Windows.
 Support for other VNIs is coming soon.
 See [VXLAN](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan) for an explanation of these fields.
+{{< note >}}
 Your `cni-conf.json` should look as follows: